Lancashire and Yorkshire Railway

 The Lancashire and Yorkshire Railway (L&YR) was a major British railway company before the 1923 Grouping.
 It was incorporated in 1847 from an amalgamation of several existing railways.
 It was the third-largest railway system based in northern England (after the Midland and North Eastern Railways).

-The intensity of its service was reflected in the 1,650 locomotives it owned – it was by far the most densely-trafficked system in the British Isles with more locomotives per mile than any other company – and that one third of its 738 signal boxes controlled junctions averaging one every 3+1/2 mi.
+The intensity of its service was reflected in the 1,650 locomotives it owned – it was by far the most densely trafficked system in the British Isles with more locomotives per mile than any other company – and that one third of its 738 signal boxes controlled junctions averaging one every 3+1/2 mi.
 No two adjacent stations were more than 5+1/2 mi apart and its 1,904 passenger services occupied 57 pages in Bradshaw, a number exceeded only by the Great Western Railway, the London and North Western Railway, and the Midland Railway.
 It was the first mainline railway to introduce electrification of some of its lines, and it also ran steamboat services across the Irish Sea and North Sea, being a bigger shipowner than any other British railway company.

 It amalgamated with the London and North Western Railway on 1 January 1922.
 One year later, the merged company became the largest constituent of the London, Midland and Scottish Railway.

 History

-The L&YR was incorporated in 1847, being an amalgamation of several important lines, the chief of which was the Manchester and Leeds Railway (itself having been incorporated in 1836).
+The L&YR was incorporated in 1847 by the Manchester and Leeds Railway Act (No. 3) 1847 (10 & 11 Vict. c. clxiii), being an amalgamation of several important lines, the chief of which was the Manchester and Leeds Railway (itself having been incorporated in 1836).

 Constituent companies

 The following companies, in order, were amalgamated into the L&YR.
-The dates shown are, in most cases, the Acts of Parliament authorising the incorporation and amalgamation of each company.
+The dates shown are, in most cases, the acts of Parliament authorising the incorporation and amalgamation of each company.
 In a few instances the effective date is used.